Alexis Sky Sex Tape: Explicit Video Allegedly Shows Rapper Fetty Wap And His Ex-Girlfriend

 The picture allegedly showed a naked Alexis Sky taking a picture in front of a mirror.
 It’s not clear how that photo ended up on Instagram, whether it was an intentional act, an accident, or the act of some kind of hacker who gained access to her page.

 Alexis Sky gained fame for her relationship with Fetty Wap that started in 2015.
-Though there were rumors that the two might be getting engaged, they abruptly split in April of last year.
+Although there were rumors that the two might be getting engaged, they abruptly split in April of last year.

 In a series of messages posted to Twitter, Alexis Sky explained that both sides bore some responsibility for the split.